Frequently Asked Questions

 What is the Role of the Group Leader?

-The group leader is responsible for coordinating the group, is the admin for the respective group and contact person between the group and the Sciathon organisers.
-In general, the group leader communicates with Lindau (e.g. to ask questions about the process).
+The group leader is the initiator of the project, responsible for coordinating the group, and the main contact person between the group and the Sciathon organisers in Lindau (e.g. to ask questions about the process).

 What Are the Terms and Condtions?